Freed from Desire: Certifications

-Usage in sports
+Usage in sport

-The song has had a significant usage in association football, where fans from countries such as England, Scotland, Ireland, France, Germany, Greece, Italy etc. have made their own iterations of the song with changed lyrics.
+The song has had a significant usage in association football, where fans from around the world have made their own iterations of the song with changed lyrics.

 It has been used as a football chant by fans of Bohemian FC in Dublin as far back as April 2011, where at a game away to Sligo Rovers it was sung with the lyrics amended to "The Bohs have got no money, we've got a bag of E's."
 (Ecstasy) Reference was made to the chant in the Irish Independent at the time, who wrote "For 45 minutes the visiting fans – who clearly planned around dry Good Friday – roared out 1990s dance classic 'Freed From Desire' seemingly oblivious to their team being dismantled on the park" and was recorded by Sligo Rovers fans in the opposite stand.

 The chorus was used for a football chant in 2012 by Stevenage F.C. fans for winger Luke Freeman as: "Freeman's on fire, your right back is terrified!"
 Bristol City then adopted the chant following the signing of Freeman from Stevenage in June 2014.
 Following that, in early 2016, Newcastle United supporters adapted the song for their striker Aleksandar Mitrović, the refrain being: "Mitro's on fire, your defence is terrified", which has also been used by fans of Fulham FC after his transfer there.
 However, Mitrović suffered poor form; the chant went viral in May of that year, as Wigan Athletic supporter Sean Kennedy uploaded on YouTube his version of "Freed from Desire" titled "Will Grigg's on Fire", in recognition of the recent goal-scoring feats of Will Grigg, a Wigan player.
 This version was recorded by dance producers Blonde under the alias DJ Kenno, and it reached No. 76 on the UK single chart.
 Fans from Northern Ireland also sang "Will Grigg's on Fire", notably during UEFA Euro 2016, as he played for Northern Ireland.
 Fans of Ireland, Wales, England, and France made their own versions of the song for their players, such as "Vardy's on Fire" and "Grizi's on Fire".
 It was later seen as the unofficial song of UEFA Euro 2016.
+Switzerland used the song as a goal song during the 2026 FIFA World Cup.
+During the 2026 World Cup, Norwegian fans chanted "The world's best player is named Erling Braut Haaland" (translated from Norwegian).